Living with Autism | Parenting, Advocacy & Daily Support

 Hyperreactivity Experiences

-Sensory hyperreactivity is a common experience among autistic adults, with 93.9% of participants in a study self-identifying as being sensory hyperreactive [7].
+Sensory hyperreactivity is a common experience among autistic adults, with 93.9% of participants in one study self-identifying as being sensory hyperreactive [5].
 Hyperreactivity refers to an increased sensitivity to sensory stimuli, which can be both enjoyable and distressing.
 Common hyperreactive experiences include:

 • Bright and flashing lights